 Protecting What You Hold Dear

 What will happen to your property or dependent loved ones if you become incapacitated or should die unexpectedly?
 Having an estate plan not only protects your assets for your beneficiaries, it also provides concrete direction should you suffer a serious personal injury or other calamity.
-At Allen Wellman McNew Harvey, LLP, we can help you construct an effective estate plan that will ensure that your estate planning choices will be followed and one that will protect your most important assets.
+At Allen Wellman Harvey Keyes Cooley, LLP, we can help you construct an effective estate plan that will ensure that your estate planning choices will be followed and one that will protect your most important assets.

 Creating Contingency Plans With Experienced Estate Planning Attorneys